RyanThompson9687/UI-UX_Course-FL_Poly/README.md

 MobileAppDesign.zip

-Group Project: Contributor - Samiul Mumin, a Computer Science student at Florida Polytechnic
+Group Project: Contributor - Samiul Mumin, a Computer Science student at Florida Polytechnic University

 Tasked with creating a UI mock-up for a mobile app using Figma, and writing a report analyzing it.